 Step 1 - Work Permit request

-Once the SEF approves your Work Permit, your employer will inform you, and you can proceed with the next steps of the process, such as applying for a visa or residence permit, depending on the length of your employment.
+Once you receive the IEFP declaration, you can proceed with the next steps of the process, such as applying for a residency visa,.

 Once you’ve obtained your work permit, you may proceed with your Portuguese Work Visa application.
 Here are some steps to follow: